A New Regression Lens on Multi-Class Classification: Methodology

-for some tuning parameter $\lambda>0$.
-In \cref{sec_theory_lasso} we provide a complete analysis of this estimator.
 If there exist many features that are not predictive for {\em all levels} of the response label, then the group-lasso penalty $\pen(B) = \lambda \sum_{j=1}^p \|B_{j\cdot}\|_2$ \citep{yuan2006model} is a more suitable choice.
 In this case, one can retain a much smaller subset of important features and achieve feature selection.
+To further capture sparsity within the selected features, one might alternatively consider the sparse group lasso penalty $\pen(B) = \lambda \sum_{j=1}^p \|B_{j\cdot}\|_2 + \kappa \sum_{j=1}^p \sum_{\ell=1}^L |B_{j\ell}|$ \citep{VINCENT2014771,levy2023generalization}.
+By imposing an additional sparsity constraint within the non-zero rows, this approach allows for identifying specific relevant effects even within selected features to capture the local row-wise sparsity.
 From Lemma \ref{lem_key} we see that row-sparsity of $B$ is equivalent to that of $B^*$.
 Our focus in this paper, however, is on prediction, not feature selection.
 Furthermore, one can also consider either a row-wise or a column-wise elastic net penalty \citep{zou2005regularization} if the features tend to (highly) correlate with each other.
 Our numerical results in \cref{sec_sims,sec_real_data} include both the lasso penalty and the elastic net penalty.